barbaralba's translation of the new testament

 "Yah."

-"You know what I did to find out if he really would eat my foot or he was just teasing me."
+“You know what I did to find out if he really would eat my foot or if he was just teasing me.”

 "And did the monster eat her foot."